rubyatmidnight/stakeusarchivedl/README.md

 It will download each file, and name each one its respective date, rather than the archive ID.
 It will put them into the downloads folder.

+If I saved you a few minutes (time is money), consider donating, but this is never required:
+ltc: LW3s8qAXRcwWNP3DJ96kCrkm3sHBRMzpWu